 - Add useful on-page text to the root page, but not paginated pages.

 - Add a category image with an optimized file name and alt tag to the root page, but not paginated pages.

 While paginated URLs are technically indexable, they aren’t an SEO priority to spend crawl budget on.

 As such, they don’t belong in your XML sitemap.

 Handle Pagination Parameters in Google Search Console

 If you have a choice, run pagination via a parameter rather than a static URL.
 For example:

-You can then configure the parameter in Google Search Console to “Paginates” and at any time change the signal to Google to crawl “Every URL” or “No URLs”, based on how you wish to use your crawl budget.
+Another advantage of the parameter approach is the ability to configure the parameter in Google Search Console to “Paginates” and at any time change the signal to Google to crawl “Every URL” or “No URLs”, based on how you wish to use your crawl budget.
 No developer needed!